n0neye/A3D/README.md

 ### Key Architectural Components

 - **EditorEngine**: The central singleton that coordinates all engine functionality and provides a clean API for React components
-- **BabylonCore**: Low-level wrapper around Babylon.js engine and scene, handling initialization and rendering
+- **ThreeCore**: Low-level wrapper around Three.js engine and scene, handling initialization and rendering
 - **Managers**: Specialized classes that handle specific aspects of the editor (camera, selection, history, etc.)
 - **Services**: Higher-level operations that involve multiple managers or external systems
 - **Observer Pattern**: Type-safe event system that enables communication between components without tight coupling